sammy200-ui/sammy200-ui/README.md

 ## About Me

-I'm a full-stack developer who enjoys building web and mobile applications.
-I work with modern JavaScript frameworks like React and Next.js for the frontend, and Node.js with Express for backend development.
-I'm comfortable working with both SQL and NoSQL databases, and I've integrated various authentication systems and cloud services into my projects.

-I have experience with data analysis using Python and Pandas, and I'm always exploring new technologies and best practices to improve my craft.
-When I'm not coding, I'm usually contributing to open source.
+I like building things and learning as I go.
+But still Googling things, just faster now.
+I'm usually contributing to open source.

 ---